bids-standard/bids-specification/src/99-appendices/06-meg-file-formats.md

 CTF's data storage is therefore via directories containing multiple files.
-The files contained within a `.ds` directory are named such that they match the parent directory, but preserve the original file extension (for example, `.meg4`, `.res4`, and so on).
+The files contained within a `.ds` directory are named such that they match the parent directory, but preserve the original file extension (for example, `.meg4`, `.res4`).
 The renaming of CTF datasets SHOULD be done with a specialized software such as the CTF newDs command-line application or [MNE-BIDS](https://github.com/mne-tools/mne-bids).

 Example: